-Served on the rocks, a Paloma Recipe includes tequila, grapefruit soda and citrus.
-You can add more ingredients; I garnished my drink with a slice of blood orange and some pomegranate arils – ’tis the season, right?
+Served on the rocks, a Paloma Recipe includes tequila, grapefruit soda, and citrus.
+You can add more ingredients; I garnished my drink with a slice of blood orange and some pomegranate arils to make it extra festive!

 If it’s summertime just omit the pomegranate seeds!

-- grapefruit soda – options include Fresca, Squirt
+- grapefruit soda – Fresca, Squirt or Jarritos grapefruit soda.

-If you’re looking for a substitute for grapefruit soda, you can use club soda and grapefruit with a twist of lime and simple sugar, but my theory is if you can make it just as delicious with fewer ingredients and less work?
-Cheers! 😜
+If you’re looking for a substitute for grapefruit soda, you can use club soda and grapefruit juice with a twist of lime and simple sugar.

 How do you make a Paloma?